hasanuzzamanbe/buy-me-coffee/readme.txt

 Features:
 Custom number of donations
-Accept donations using Stripe and PayPal(upcoming) Customizable templates
+Accept donations using Stripe and PayPal
+Customizable templates
 Form shortcode and widget
 Buttons Shortcode and widget
 Donor profiles
 Donation statistics/reports
 Quick setup mode
-Coffee counter
+Buy Me a Coffee counter

 ## Installation
 1. Download a release version and Upload the plugin files to the `/wp-content/plugins/buy-me-coffee` directory, or install the plugin through the WordPress plugins screen directly.